cryptomacedonia/IgorTextField/README.md

 ## Author

-cryptomacedonia, igor.jovcevski@sourcico.com
+cryptomacedonia, igor@edit8.com

 ## License

-IgorTextField is available under the MIT license.
-See the LICENSE file for more info.
+IgorTextField is available under the Macedonian license.
+You must post a tweet with content "Republic of Macedonia forever!"